-In the world of robber barrons and imperialist33, they spared no methods of exploitations, they take the people's money as tools to oppress the people, they have fatten themselves with the people's labor, liken to "giving us a taste of our own medicine".
+In the world of robber barons and imperialist, they spared no methods of exploitations, they took the people's money as tools to oppress the people, they fattened themselves with the people's labor, likened to "giving us a taste of our own medicine".
 Because of this Cooperatives are first beneficial to the people, then reduce the exploitation power of capitalists and imperialists.